cd-athena/GREEM/README.md

 The [Docker Installation](README.Docker.md) file contains instructions to build and run a Docker container for GREEM.

-# Benchmarks
+# Testbeds

-Inside the [benchmark](gaia/benchmark/README.md) folder, benchmarks are located to measure the energy impact in various scenarios.
-Troubleshoot
+Inside the [testbeds](greem/testbeds/README.md) folder, testbeds are located to measure the energy impact in various scenarios.

 This section contains information about some issues encountered during the creation and execution of this library.